 As the boundaries are pushed, the need for clear guidelines is growing.
 With over twenty years of experience on set I provide protocol, integrity and encouragement for actors and crew working with intimate content.

-INTIMACY COORDINATOR (IC) in film, TV & theatre choreographs, coaches and advocates for the safety of actors in scenes that contain intimacy, nudity, simulated sex and sexually charged (consensual or non-consensual) touching.
-The work can be compared to a stunt coordinator who deals with fight scenes; but here an IC choreographs scenes of intimate or sexual nature.
-Intimacy coordinator provides the actors as well as the crew, a safe working environment when working with intimate content.
+Intimacy Coordinator (IC) in film, TV & live performance collaborates with cast & director to choreograph scenes that contain intimacy, nudity, simulated sex and sexually charged (consensual or non-consensual) touching.
+Increasingly screen productions also engage Intimacy Coordinators to work with actors and production when filming emotionally challenging content.
+Intimacy Coordinators are becoming an integral part of the filming process not just for preventing harm, but more for creating the space for everyone to do their best work.
+The work can be compared to a stunt coordinator who deals with fight scenes; but here an IC choreographs and coordinates scenes of intimate or sexual nature, advocating for the safety of cast and crew when working with intimate content.

 INTIMACY can be any moment of contact by a Performer or between Performers appearing nude or semi-nude, during a scene or the context may be sexual (such as kissing, simulated sex, masturbation etc.), sexual violence (such as rape, sexual assault, BDSM etc.) or sensual and non-sexual (such as touch from a parent to a child or a carer to a patient etc).

 CONSENT can only be freely given if the Performer has full knowledge of the action required beforehand.
 Any form of coercion negates the Performer’s consent.
 “Yes” means nothing if “No” is not an option.
 The individual has a right to their body and therefore consent is reversible.
 At the end of the day everyone should feel proud of the work created together.
 Consent should extend to all production crew including those working in post-production.